 Shakey Heads Gear Guide

-A versatile presentation that’s effective on bodies of water around the country, the shakey head is highly efficient in terms of getting bites and catching fish.
+A versatile presentation that’s effective on bodies of water around the country, the shakey head is highly efficient for getting bites and catching fish.
 Proven to produce year-round, the shakey head truly shines during summer and winter months when fish are deeper, more lethargic, and relating to offshore structure.
-However, its effectiveness is not exclusive to deep water, and capable of catching fish in as little as a foot when conditions are right.
+However, its effectiveness is not exclusive to deep water, as the shakey head catches plenty of fish when conditions are right.
 With its subtle action, the shakey head is a powerful tool for targeting fish that have become wary of moving baits.
 In this gear guide, we'll explore the effectiveness of the shakey head technique and cover helpful tips that will maximize your performance on the water.

 Shakey Head Rods

-Categorized primarily as a finesse technique, most anglers prefer throwing a shakey head on a spinning rod between 7' to 7'4" with medium to medium-heavy power and a moderate-fast action for the perfect combination of strength for solid hooksets and sensitivity to detect even the lightest of bites.
-When you need to go with a larger jig head exceeding half an ounce, consider reaching for a light jig/worm casting rod in the 7' to 7'6" range with a fast taper and medium-heavy power.
-When fishing deeper offshore structure, transitioning to a casting setup for heavier shakey heads will greatly improve sensitivity and line management.
+Categorized primarily as a finesse technique, most anglers prefer throwing a shakey head on a spinning rod between 7' to 7'4" with medium to medium-heavy power and a fast to extra-fast action for the ideal combination of sensitivity and hook-setting ability.
+For larger jig heads exceeding half an ounce, a jig/worm casting rod with the same length, power, and taper also makes a great choice and can help improve line management and control.

 Shakey Head Reels